 Who doesn’t love the 4th of July?
 Sunny weather, time with friends and family, lots of summer food…and of course, fireworks.
-While fireworks are a quintessential part of enjoying the 4th of July holiday, they can damage our hearing and we at Miracle-Ear encourage everyone to take the necessary precautions to protect your hearing.
+While fireworks are a quintessential part of enjoying the 4th of July holiday, one of the main dangers of fireworks has to do with potential hearing loss.
+We at Miracle-Ear encourage everyone to take the necessary precautions to protect your hearing.

 Noise from fireworks can reach up to 155 decibels.
 To put this into perspective, this is louder than a jackhammer (130 dB) or a jet plane taking off (150 dB).
 Damage to hearing can come from multiple lifetime exposures, extended exposure up to eight hours, or a one-time blast.
 According to the Centers for Disease Control, loud noise over 120 dB can cause immediate harm to your hearing.